alfredosa/macos-window-manager/README.md

 Built this because coming from Linux I am missing an easy way to interact with windows on Mac with the Keyboard

+I will add Keycodes as config too so you don't have to use mine.

+right now its Cmd + Ctrl + (left,right,up) Arrows.
+Will position your window based on the screen size.

 ## Run locally

 Install rust: